dcardosomr-cmd/Google_ADS_analysis/README.md

 | Paid Search | €6,379 | — | €2,222 |
 | Cross-network | €5,337 | — | €9,145 |

 The two highest-revenue channels cost nothing in ad spend.
 Organic Search and Direct traffic outperform every paid channel.
 The channels where the least money is being spent are generating the most revenue.
-This tells a clear story: Inspira's best customers already know the brand, search for it directly, and book without needing to be reached through paid advertising.
+This tells a clear story: This Company's best customers already know the brand, search for it directly, and book without needing to be reached through paid advertising.

 ### What is the client journey per channel?

 The dominant booking behavior across all channels is Single Touch — one session, one visit, one booking.
 Customers arrive with purchase intent already formed and convert immediately.
 Multi-touch paths requiring multiple ad exposures before converting are a minority.

 This directly undermines the logic behind Demand Gen and Brand Awareness campaigns.
 Those campaign types are designed to build awareness over multiple touchpoints.
 But the data shows this audience does not need awareness building — they already know the hotel when they arrive.

+Which means that the Brand Awareness campaigns are not working properly and need to be ajusted

 ### Are Brand Awareness campaigns working?